Caroline Elkins: Legacy of Violence

 Elkins's later book, Legacy of Violence: A History of the British Empire (2022), received starred reviews from Kirkus, Library Journal, and Publishers Weekly, which also interviewed Elkins, who stated that, "I don’t believe that taking down statues erases or distorts history.
 Burning or hiding documents—that certainly erases and distorts history.
 I was an expert witness in a lawsuit against the British government by Kenyan survivors of detention camps, which led to the 'discovery' of several hundred boxes of unreleased government files on the camps.
 My book [Legacy of Violence] is, in part, about how we write history when much of the evidence has been destroyed or concealed.
 This is an important moment, in which statues and documents are coming together to help us reassess how the world became what it is."

 Reviewers call Legacy of Violence "Top-shelf history offering tremendous acknowledgement of past systemic abuses," and "a feat of scholarship that elucidates the bureaucratic and legal machinery of oppression, dissects the intellectual justifications for it, and explores in gripping, sometimes grisly detail the suffering that resulted.
 The result is a forceful challenge to recent historiographical and political defenses of British exceptionalism that punctures myths of paternalism and progress."

-Positive reviewers include historians Rana Mitter, Geoffrey Wheatcroft, Maya Jasanoff, Richard Drayton, Alex von Tunzelmann, John Darwin, Robert Gildea, Priya Satia, Erik Linstrum, William Roger Louis, and Jill Lepore.
+Positive reviewers include historians Rana Mitter, Geoffrey Wheatcroft, Maya Jasanoff, Richard Drayton, Alex von Tunzelmann, John Darwin, Robert Gildea, Priya Satia, Erik Linstrum, Wm.
+Roger Louis, and Jill Lepore.
 Other scholars and journalists delivering positive reviews include Homi Bhabha, Howard W. French, Tim Adams, Amitav Ghosh, Robbie Millen, and Priyamvada Gopal.

-Historian Robert Lyman gave it a negative review calling it "a piece of ideology masquerading as history".
-University of Maryland historian Richard N. Price likewise remarked that "if the book tends to overstuff its argument, it is also a book that is curiously thin in its conceptualization.
+Historian Robert Lyman (former British army major) gave it a negative review calling it "a piece of ideology masquerading as history".
+University of Maryland historian Richard N. Price remarked that "if the book tends to overstuff its argument, it is also a book that is curiously thin in its conceptualization.
 Nuance and subtlety are strikingly absent throughout all the key arguments of the book."